ParallelMaths/parallel/pages/6-19-lucky-numbers.md

 On top of that it is an emirp (prime backwards) because the number when the digits are reversed, 13, is also prime.

-Which of these numbers is also an emirp?
+Which of these numbers is NOT also an emirp?

 * [ ] 17
 * [ ] 37